-Detailed estimates of the surface mass balance (SMB) of the Antarctic ice sheet (AIS) are important for interpreting observed ice and sea-level rise budgets.
-SMB is the difference between accumulation and ablation at the surface of the ice sheet, which

-10 in Antarctica is positive due to the precipitation term dominating, especially in coastal areas, where high relief is often found due to complex/steep orography leading to orographic precipitation (Lenaerts et al., 2019).
+Detailed estimates of the surface mass balance (SMB) of the Antarctic ice sheet (AIS) are important for interpreting observed ice and sea-level-rise budgets.
+SMB is the difference between accumulation and ablation at the surface of the ice sheet, which in Antarctica is positive due to the precipitation term dominating, especially in coastal areas, where high relief is often found due to complex/steep orography leading to orographic precipitation (Lenaerts et al., 2019).

 Multiple regional climate models (RCMs) are now used to provide estimates of present-day and projected SMB.
 A selection of five of these were recently the subject of an intercomparison exercise (Mottram et al., 2021) to explore their commonalities and differences.
-Modelled present-day SMB for the total AIS (ToAIS, which we define as the ice sheet including ice shelves)

-- 15 in the scientific literature ranges from 2177±80 Gt yr-1 to 2583 ±122 Gt yr-1 (van Wessem et al., 2018; Souverijns et al., 2019; Agosta et al., 2019; Hansen et al., 2021).
-The intercomparison in Mottram et al. (2021) gives an ensemble mean of 2329±94Gt yr-1 for the common period of 1987 to 2015 with a range of 1961±70 to 2519±118 Gt yr-1 for individual models.
-Their results also show that while all models vary on an interannual basis directed by the driving ERA-Interim reanalysis, the spread in mean annual SMB estimates originates predominantly from differences in the dynamical core, physical parameterisations, model set- - 20 up and the Digital Elevation Model (DEM).
-Spatial differences in the pattern of SMB can be attributed locally to resolution and differences in orography, but continental-scale variability in the distribution of precipitation is related predominantly to model physics and dynamical cores (Mottram et al., 2021).
-While all models were able to reproduce observed temperatures, pressures and wind speeds measured at automatic weather stations across the continent, models with nudging or daily reinitialisation had in general smaller biases, but even so differing regional patterns of SMB (see e.g. figure 4 in Mottram et al. (2021)).

-- 25 Comparisons with the limited SMB observations available show that different models perform better in different regions and at different altitudes, making it challenging to draw general conclusions on a continental scale.
+Modelled present-day SMB for the total AIS (ToAIS, which we define as the ice sheet including ice shelves) in the scientific literature ranges from $2177 \pm 80$ to $2583 \pm 122$ Gt yr-1 (van Wessem et al., 2018; Souverijns et al., 2019; Agosta et al., 2019; Hansen et al., 2021a).
+The intercomparison in Mottram et al. (2021) gives an ensemble mean of $2329 \pm 94$ Gt yr-1 for the common period of 1987 to 2015 with a range of $1961 \pm 70$ to $2519 \pm$ 118 Gt yr-1 for individual models.
+Their results also show that while all models vary on an interannual basis directed by the driving ERA-Interim reanalysis, the spread in mean annual SMB estimates originates predominantly from differences in the dynamical core, physical parameterisations, model set-up and the digital elevation model (DEM).
+Spatial differences in the pattern of SMB can be attributed locally to resolution and differences in orography, but continentalscale variability in the distribution of precipitation is related predominantly to model physics and dynamical cores (Mottram et al., 2021).
+While all models were able to reproduce observed temperatures, pressures and wind speeds measured at automatic weather stations across the continent, models with nudging or daily reinitialisation had in general smaller biases but even so differing regional patterns of SMB (see e.g. Fig. 4 in Mottram et al., 2021).
+Comparisons with the limited SMB observations available show that different models perform better in different regions and at different altitudes, making it challenging to draw general conclusions on a continental scale.
 Although there are multiple reasons for the range in estimates of SMB, we focus solely on the ice masks in this study in order to assess differences in SMB introduced in post-processing of model estimates.
 The Mottram et al. (2021) intercomparison study used a common ice mask to remove continent-wide present-day SMB differences related to variations in native ice mask extent.
-Ice masks are typically - 30 made up of a binary grid that defines ice-covered areas, including ice shelves, and the ocean.
+Ice masks are typically made up of a binary grid that defines ice-covered areas, including ice shelves, and the ocean.

-Here, we aim to quantify the importance of the ice mask in explaining the difference in SMB simulated by the five RCMs used in the Mottram et al. (2021) intercomparison study: COSMO-CLM (Souverijns et al., 2019), HIRHAM5 (Hansen et al., 2021), MARv3.10 (Agosta et al., 2019), MetUM (Orr et al., 2015) and RACMO2.3p2 (van Wessem et al., 2018).
-We investigate the importance of the different native ice masks by creating a surface categorization that shows the number of models that are

-35 represented in each grid cell.
-Furthermore, we show the spatial differences on basin-scale induced by the common mask.
-All the native masks have been regridded onto the same grid at $0.11^{\circ} (\approx 12.5 \text{ km})$ resolution.
+Here, we aim to quantify the importance of the ice mask in explaining the difference in SMB simulated by the five RCMs used in the Mottram et al. (2021) intercomparison study: COSMO-CLM (Souverijns et al., 2019), HIRHAM5 (Hansen et al., 2021a), MARv3.10 (Agosta et al., 2019), MetUM (Orr et al., 2015) and RACMO2.3p2 (van Wessem et al., 2018).
+We investigate the importance of the different native ice masks by creating a surface categorisation that shows the number of models that are represented in each grid cell.
+Furthermore, we show the spatial differences on a basin scale induced by the common mask.
+All the native masks have been regridded onto the same grid at a 0.11° ( $\approx$ 12.5 km) resolution.